Describing your model in our yaml-based format

 predictwith parametershistoric_data,future_data,modelandout_file

-Example MLproject file with uv:
+Example MLproject file

-name: my_model
+name: minimalist_example_uv

 uv_env: pyproject.toml